LazyRen/2019-Concurrent-Programming/project3/readme.md

 #### Wait Free Snapshot

-The implementation of **Wait-free Snapshot** structure is based on the text book `The Art of Multiprocessor Programming` ch.4-3.<br>There has been a slight modification to it in order to port skeleton code into **C++**.
+The implementation of **Wait-free Snapshot** structure is based on the textbook `The Art of Multiprocessor Programming` ch.4-3.<br>There has been a slight modification to it in order to port skeleton java code into *C++*.
 Such modification includes way to deal with possible memory leak / order of update within `StampedData` structure (concurrency).